visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### How to handle Refund issued or refund received transactions

 - It is important to handle refund transactions, otherwise they could be misclassified.
-- Click on the three dots on the related transaction, and click on Mark as Refund.
+- Mouseover on any transaction and you will see a pink menu options appear, click on the thrid icon for Refund.
 You can handle both Refund issues or Refund Received here.
+- Paula also monitor Refund transactions and show you in the 'Review' Transactions page.

 ### How to Change the VIEW of ledger to see less Columns

 - Login to your Dashboard on https://bookeeping.ai/
 - Navigate to Accounting
-- Click on the Icon on the far right and choose any of the options; Transaction date, To/From, Category, Account, Receipt, Payment Method, Note
+- Click on the Button says 'Columns' on the top right and select/deselect any of the items you want to hide or see on your general ledger table: Transaction date, To/From, Category, Account, Receipt, Payment Method, Note, Classes, Source, and others.
 - Screenshot: ![columns to view](https://github.com/user-attachments/assets/6e52b6a3-87c2-4df7-87de-c88123a9fcec)

 ### Video Tutorials to handle transactions